unhuman/DependencyAngel/README.md

 ## Description
 Dependency Angel is a tool that developers can use with their maven projects to help manage "Dependency Hell" with conflicting and transitive dependencies.

-## Workflow
-Dependency Angel performs the following process:
-1. Performs a preparation function which cleans out any existing exclusions.
-This is to ensure that all dependencies are re-evaluated and latest versions are chosen.
-2. Performs a process step that runs `mvn dependency:analyze` and evaluates dependencies and determines if there are conflicts.
-These conflicts are processed, assuming the latest version is always desired.
-   1. Latest version is preferred (see Assumptions)
-   2. Explicit dependencies are added when transitive conflicts cannot be resolved from a single source
-   3. Versions are added to properties
-3. Repeats the process step until no dependency issues are found.

 ## Assumptions (Incomplete List)
 1. Projects are either a single pom.xml file or a hierarchy of 2 levels.
 2. If it's a hierarchy of 2 levels, versions are managed in the parent pom.